facebookresearch/param/train/compute/python/development.md

 * Input configuration
   * Defines arguments used to execute the operator.

-An operator may or may not need to have a build configuration, such as `torch.matmul`, which can be called directly with input arguements.
+An operator may or may not need to have a build configuration.
+For example, `torch.matmul` can be called directly with input arguments, so there's no need to specify a build configuration.
 Other operators require creating the operator first before running it:

 ```python
 embedding = torch.nn.EmbeddingBag(